toniremi/GitLook/README.md

 * Repository List: See a list of a user's public, non-forked repositories, displaying the repository name, primary development language, star count, and description.
 * Web View Integration: Tap on any repository to open its GitHub page in an in-app web view.

+## Project Branches

+This project utilizes a clear branching strategy to illustrate its development lifecycle:

+* [mvp branch](https://github.com/toniremi/GitLook/tree/mvp): This branch represents the Minimum Viable Product (MVP).
+It contains the core features and functionality as initially defined, delivered rapidly to establish a baseline.
+* [main branch](https://github.com/toniremi/GitLook): This branch serves as the primary development line.
+It contains all the features from the mvp branch plus subsequent incremental improvements, refinements, and new features.
+It showcases the continuous evolution and enhancement of the application beyond its initial MVP release.

 ## Getting Started

 To run this project locally, you'll need Xcode 15+ and an iOS device or simulator running iOS 17+.